 How to host Thanksgiving the Southern way, according to real, live Southerners

 When it comes to good old-fashioned hospitality and finger-licking delicious cuisine, no place does it quite like the American South.
-So it’s only natural we’d want to include some of the South’s finest qualities into our next Thanksgiving meal, especially considering how low-key last year’s quarantine feast was.
+So it’s only natural we’d want to include some of the South’s finest qualities in our next Thanksgiving meal—no matter where our homes fall in regards to the Mason-Dixon Line.

 Before you finalize your Thanksgiving party planning and start going rogue with your Thanksgiving party decor, read on.